What are the mitral valve prolapse causes and risk factors?

-While the prolapse condition affects females and males of all ages, it appears to be more prevalent in women aged 20 to 40.
+While the prolapse condition affects females and males of all ages, it appears to be more prevalent in women aged 20+.
 Men are at greater risk of complications, though, particularly those over 50.
 Race and ethnicity may be risk factors.

 Incidences of MVP are difficult to calculate.
 However, health authorities estimate that between two and eight percent of the global population are living with mitral valve prolapse.
 This makes Barlow’s Syndrome one of the most common heart valve disorders.
 Mitral prolapse can be symptomatic or asymptomatic.
 Approximately 40 percent of sufferers experience dysautonomia symptoms.

 Are there any other mitral valve prolapse risk factors?

 Yes, there are various other risk factors and potential mitral valve prolapse causes.
 MVP tends to be hereditary, passing down to offspring.
 There is a tendency for the affected family members to be tall and have a low body mass index and straight backs.
 They usually also have long fingers, arm spans greater than their height, and hypermobile joints (joints that stretch farther than normal).

 The reasons for this particular body type prevalence among people with mitral prolapse are not clear to researchers.
 Connective tissue disorders seem to be behind the similarities.
 People with Marfan Syndrome, for example, will typically display such features and are more inclined to have a prolapse.
 MVP also occurs more often in those with Ehlers-Danlos Syndrome and Osteogenesis Imperfecta.